autogluon/autogluon-rag/docs/common_errors/common_errors.md

-# Below is a list of common errors in AutoGluon-RAG
+# List of common errors in AutoGluon-RAG

 ### 1. Shape Mismatch / Shape Errors
 A common error you may encounter when setting up the RAG pipeline end-to-end is shape errors when creating embeddings or storing them in the database.
 Here are some quick fixes to this problem: